-(a) Basic Considerations.
-Throughout the process of planning, and budget development and approval, the Parties recognize the desirability for close consultation, for advising each other of plans or developments on which subsequent

-- (b) Laboratory Planning.
+- (a) Basic Considerations.
+Throughout the process of planning, and budget development and approval, the Parties recognize the desirability for close consultation, for advising each other of plans or developments on which subsequent action will be required, and for attempting to reach mutual understanding in advance of the time that action needs to be taken. - (b) Laboratory Planning.
 It is the intent of the Parties to develop a laboratory strategic plan which will be updated at least annually.
 Development of the plan is a component of the strategic planning process by which the Parties, through mutual consultation, reach agreement on the general types and levels of activity which will be conducted at the Laboratory for the period covered by the plan.
 The plan provides guidance to the Contractor for long-range planning of Laboratory programs, site and facility development, and for budget preparation.
 It also serves as a baseline for placement of work at the Laboratory. - (c) DOE Approval.
 DOE approval of the program proposals and budget estimates will be reflected in work authorizations and financial plans developed and issued to the Contractor.